Importing your customer and supplier contacts from Outlook, Excel, or Gmail can be done easily in a few simple steps.

 - When importing contacts from Excel (including Excel files that were exported from Outlook and other tools), make sure that:

-- Your column headers are in the first row.
+- Column headers are in the first row.

-- Your contacts are on Sheet1 of the spreadsheet.
+- Contacts are on Sheet1 of the spreadsheet.

-- Your spreadsheet doesn't contain any formulas, charts, or blank rows.
+- Spreadsheet doesn't contain any formulas, charts, or blank rows.

 - Names don't contain colons (:) or quotation marks (").

 - Select File, then Open & Export and Import/Export.